Skip to main content

 Walk into any garden center and you'll be steered toward a "starter fertilizer" with a big middle number — a 12-18-8, a 16-24-10, sometimes higher.
 The pitch is always the same: phosphorus builds roots, new sod needs roots, so load up on phosphorus.
 It's the single most repeated piece of advice about new sod, and for most lawns in the Northeast, it's quietly wrong.

-Here's the short version, and then we'll back it with the science: phosphorus is essential to a plant, but most established soils already have plenty of it — and adding more does nothing for your new sod, can actually suppress the root biology that helps it establish, and across much of the country is now restricted by law unless a soil test shows you need it.
+Here's the short version, and then we'll back it with the science — including the guidance of the state soil lab that actually writes these recommendations: phosphorus is essential to a plant, but most established lawns already have plenty of it — and adding more does nothing for your new sod, can actually suppress the root biology that helps it establish, and across much of the country is now restricted by law unless a soil test shows you need it.
 The honest answer to "do I need phosphorus for new sod?" is *test first* — and most of the time the test says you don't.

-After three decades installing sod across Connecticut, Massachusetts, Rhode Island, and New York, this is the question we get more than any other, and it's the one where the conventional advice has aged the worst.
+Backed by three decades of sod industry experience across Connecticut, Massachusetts, Rhode Island, and New York, this is the question we get more than any other, and it's the one where the conventional advice has aged the worst.
 Here's the full picture.

 Where did the high-phosphorus rule come from?